 The Galaxy Explorers is a volunteer program for ninth- to 12th-graders interested in science, technology, engineering and mathematics, serving high schools all over the Bay Area, according to Kalish.
 The students can use their volunteer experience at Chabot for community service credit, but most use the experience to help them get into college.

 "Last year, 100 percent of our (Galaxy Explorer program) graduates attended college," Kalish said.

-Li is a first-generation Chinese-American whose family originally hailed from Guongdong, China.
-His mother and sister live in Oakland and his father works in China as a restaurant manager.
+Li is a first generation American; his family is from Guongdong, China.
+His mother and sister live in Oakland; his father works in China as a restaurant manager.